lilianweng/lil-log/_posts/2019-05-05-domain-randomization.md

 - **System identification**
     - *System identification* is to build a mathematical model for a physical system; in the context of RL, the mathematical model is the simulator.
 To make the simulator more realistic, careful calibration is necessary.
     - Unfortunately, calibration is expensive.
-Furthermore, many physical parameters of the same machine might vary significantly due to temperature, humanity, positioning or its wear-and-tear in time.
+Furthermore, many physical parameters of the same machine might vary significantly due to temperature, humidity, positioning or its wear-and-tear in time.
 - **Domain adaptation**
     - *Domain adaptation (DA)* refers to a set of transfer learning techniques developed to update the data distribution in sim to match the real one through a mapping or regularization enforced by the task model.
     - Many DA models, especially for image classification or end-to-end image-based RL task, are built on adversarial loss or [GAN]({{ site.baseurl }}{% post_url 2017-08-20-from-GAN-to-WGAN %}).